google/zetasql/docs/query-syntax.md

 When used in conjunction with
 [set operators][set-operators],
-the `ORDER BY` clause applies to the result set of the entire query; it does not apply only to the closest `SELECT` statement.
+the `ORDER BY` clause applies to the result set of the entire query; it doesn't apply only to the closest `SELECT` statement.
 For this reason, it can be helpful (though it is not required) to use parentheses to show the scope of the `ORDER BY`.